ibm-cloud-docs/ContinuousDelivery/pipeline_container_images.md

 The {{site.data.keyword.contdelivery_short}} service includes several Tekton tasks that you can reference within your pipelines to build container images.
 These tasks are stored in the [Open Toolchain Tekton Catalog](https://github.com/open-toolchain/tekton-catalog/tree/master/container-registry){: external}:

 * [icr-containerize](https://github.com/open-toolchain/tekton-catalog/blob/master/container-registry/README.md#icr-containerize
-){:external}: Builds and pushes an image to the [{{site.data.keyword.registrylong}}](/docs/Registry?topic=Registry-getting-started).
+){: external}: Builds and pushes an image to the [{{site.data.keyword.registrylong}}](/docs/Registry?topic=Registry-getting-started).
 This task depends on [Buildkit](https://github.com/moby/buildkit){: external} to build the container image.

 * [icr-execute-in-dind](https://github.com/open-toolchain/tekton-catalog/blob/master/container-registry/README.md#icr-execute-in-dind){: external}: Runs Docker commands such as build and inspect, against a Docker engine that is running as a sidecar container.
 Then, it pushes the resulting image to the {{site.data.keyword.registrylong}}.

 * [icr-execute-in-dind-cluster](https://github.com/open-toolchain/tekton-catalog/blob/master/container-registry/README.md#icr-execute-in-dind-cluster){: external}: Runs Docker commands such as build and inspect, against a Docker engine that is running in a Kubernetes cluster.
 If a Docker DinD isn't available on the build cluster, a new one is deployed.
 Then, it pushes the resulting image to the {{site.data.keyword.registrylong}}.

 The [`cr build`](/docs/container-registry-cli-plugin?topic=container-registry-cli-plugin-containerregcli#bx_cr_build) command is deprecated.
 If you use this command, or reference it from the [icr-cr-build](https://github.com/open-toolchain/tekton-catalog/blob/master/container-registry/README.md#icr-cr-build){: external} task, you can migrate to the [icr-containerize](https://github.com/open-toolchain/tekton-catalog/blob/master/container-registry/README.md#icr-containerize
-){:external}, [icr-execute-in-dind](https://github.com/open-toolchain/tekton-catalog/blob/master/container-registry/README.md#icr-execute-in-dind){: external}, or [icr-execute-in-dind-cluster](https://github.com/open-toolchain/tekton-catalog/blob/master/container-registry/README.md#icr-execute-in-dind-cluster){: external} Tekton tasks to build container images.
+){: external}, [icr-execute-in-dind](https://github.com/open-toolchain/tekton-catalog/blob/master/container-registry/README.md#icr-execute-in-dind){: external}, or [icr-execute-in-dind-cluster](https://github.com/open-toolchain/tekton-catalog/blob/master/container-registry/README.md#icr-execute-in-dind-cluster){: external} Tekton tasks to build container images.
 For more information about this replacement, see the [{{site.data.keyword.registrylong}} is Deprecating Container Builds](https://www.ibm.com/cloud/blog/announcements/ibm-cloud-container-registry-deprecating-container-builds){: external} blog post.
 {: deprecated}